Chamber-Dashboard/chamber-dashboard-member-updater/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.3.4 =
+* Business editors cannot access the admin Dashboard
+* Added a license update reminder

+= 1.3.3 =
+* Fixed the issue of images and content styles not saving in the custom messages.

 = 1.3.2 =
 * Works with the new improved Join Now form in Chamber Dashboard Member Manager